What causes OCD to get worse?

 1. Compulsions

-Giving into the compulsions actually makes OCD worse.
+Giving in to the compulsions actually makes OCD worse.
 For people who struggle with OCD, doing a compulsion may initially feel like they have no choice.
 Isn't this part of OCD?
-As an OCD therapist I often hear that it can feel impossible to not do a compulsion.
-But here is the thing, the more compulsions you do the more and more OCD will want from you.
-It will likely feel better to wash your hands or triple check that lock.
+As an OCD therapist, I often hear that it can feel impossible not do a compulsion.
+But here is the thing, the more compulsions you do, the more and more OCD will want from you.
+It will likely feel better to wash your hands or triple-check that lock.
 And yes it actually does feel better, but only in the moment.
 The problem is that it actually ends up reinforcing the obsession and ends up feeding and growing OCD over time.
-When working with an OCD therapist the goal is taking small steps and chipping away piece by piece to reduce and eliminate compulsions.
+When working with an OCD therapist, the goal is to take small steps and chip away piece by piece to reduce and eliminate compulsions.

 2. Avoidance

-When struggling with OCD it may feel like you are losing control over a situation, it can be a huge trigger.
+When struggling with OCD, it may feel like you are losing control over a situation; it can be a huge trigger.
 So what often ends up happening is that they will avoid things in order to gain a sense of control over anxiety.
-“If I don't leave my home I will not get contaminated” Which in the short term will fix the problem but in the long term it reinforces OCD and also can cause isolation.
-It is not helpful for OCD because it gives the power to OCD and never allows the situation to be faced over time.
+“If I don't leave my home, I will not get contaminated.”
+This statement, which in the short term will fix the problem, but in the long term, it reinforces OCD and also can cause isolation.
+It is not helpful for OCD because it gives OCD the power to OCD and never allows the situation to be faced over time.
 It makes your world smaller and smaller.
-When working with an OCD therapist we work towards taking small steps to reduce avoidance in order to take back control from OCD.
+When working with an OCD therapist, we work towards taking small steps to reduce avoidance in order to take back control from OCD.

 3. Reassurance

 Are my hands clean?
-Did you sanitize the lightswitch?
+Did you sanitize the light switch?
 Did I really lock the front door?
 Are you sure I am a good person?
 Did I turn my hair straightener off…are you sure?
 When we worry or have anxiety we can often look to others to give us reassurance.
 From time to time this is very normal and makes us feel better.
-However for an OCD sufferer this actually feeds and grows OCD.
-When loved ones reassure OCD sufferers it actually ends up reinforcing their original fear and feeds into the OCD cycle.
+However, for an OCD sufferer, this actually feeds and grows OCD.
+When loved ones reassure OCD sufferers, it actually ends up reinforcing their original fear and feeds into the OCD cycle.
 Why would this be?
 This makes no sense to most, because it actually makes most people feel better.
 The key is that it will make people feel better in the moment but does not allow their brain to start to learn to tolerate discomfort.
-In the short term it feel better, in the long term it grows OCD.
-Ocd treatment is about momentarily sitting with short term discomfort and getting long term success.
+In the short term, it feels better, but in the long term, it grows OCD.
+OCD treatment is about momentarily sitting with short-term discomfort and getting long-term success.
 For those who struggle with OCD this actually turns into a compulsion.

 4. Ruminating

 What is ruminating?
-The route of the word rumination comes from the class of animals called ruminates, cows, goats, sheep etc. These animals chew their food, swallow it and then bring it back up and chew it again.
+The route of the word rumination comes from the class of animals called ruminants, cows, goats, sheep, etc. These animals chew their food, swallow it and then bring it back up and chew it again.
 We use this term to explain a mental process of over-thinking.
 Chewing something over and over and over again.
-Trying to fix something , trying to solve a problem, trying to think of all the worst case scenarios, Trying to plan something to every last fine detail.
-Ruminating is overthinking and it is a mental compulsion where it actually again feeds OCD.
-It may feel like you ned to think things over and over again.
+Trying to fix something, trying to solve a problem, trying to think of all the worst-case scenarios, trying to plan something to every last fine detail.
+Ruminating is overthinking, and it is a mental compulsion that actually feeds OCD.
+It may feel like you need to think things over and over again.
 It may feel out of your control.
-W

 5. Stress